 Washington, D.C., and 28 states passed legislation allowing the use of marijuana-based products for medical purposes.
 Three of those states (Minnesota, New York and Ohio) do not allow it to be smoked.
 In some states patients must register in order to possess and use cannabis.
 Other states require patients to acquire a document from a physician stating that the patient has an approved condition.
 Under federal law doctors cannot prescribe cannabis, but many states authorize them to issue certifications that allow patients to obtain medical marijuana.

-Parkinson’s is a qualifying condition for medical marijuana in: Arizona, Connecticut, Florida, Illinois, Maine, New Mexico and New York, Pennsylvania and Rhode Island.
+Parkinson’s is a qualifying condition for medical marijuana in: Arizona, Connecticut, Florida, Illinois, Maine, New Mexico, New York, Pennsylvania and Rhode Island.

 NPF Centers of Excellence and Medicinal Marijuana